unifyai/unify-docs-old/docs/home/walkthrough.rst

   :alt: Console Routers.

 To add a new router, first click **Add Router**.
 The upload window enables you to name the router, and specify the endpoints to route between and datasets to train on.
-We'll name the router :code:`gpt4-llama3-calls`, as we intend to train on our custom call datasets and use GPT4 as well as the base llama3 and our fine tuned variants.
+We'll name the router :code:`gpt-claude-llama3-calls`, as we intend to train on our custom call datasets and use GPT 4 as well as Claude 3, the base Llama 3 model, and our fine tuned variants.

 The models are those which the router will be able to select between, and the datasets will be used as the input prompts to the router system to train which models to use, based on the quality of the output, with GPT4-as-a-judge responsible for the scoring.
-You can select the included models and / or datasetsfrom the corresponding dropdowns.
+You can select the included models and / or datasets from the corresponding dropdowns.
 Your custom model endpoints and datasets are included in the lists.

 .. image:: ../images/console_routers_train.png
   :align: center